guettli/git-tips/README.md

 git rebase -i HEAD~N
 ```

 `N` is the number of commits you want to work on.
-If you are working on a branch which was branched off
+If your branch was created from
-"main", and you want to rebase all your changes: `git rebase -i $(git merge-base main @)`
+`main` and you want to rebase all your changes, use the merge-base with
+`origin/main`: `git rebase -i "$(git merge-base origin/main HEAD)"`

 Interactive rebase asks you for every commit what you want to do.